 Steph earned her B.S. in business administration from the University of Vermont, with a concentration in accounting and a minor in psychology.

-Kyana joined MSK as an intern in September of 2022 for her fall semester.
-She is currently in her junior year at Rensselaer Polytechnic Institute working toward a B.S. in Civil Engineering.
+Kyana joined MSK as an intern in September of 2022.
+She is currently in her senior year at Rensselaer Polytechnic Institute working toward a B.S. in Civil Engineering.
 She has been aiding the MSK team specifically on the Bennington Lead Project but assists on any other projects where she can be helpful.

 Kyana grew up and lives in North Bennington, so working closely in her community has been a real treat.